-In Collective Investment Schemes, the price that the investment house will buy units from investors on encashment.
-Also applies to sale of shares.
+In Collective Investment Schemes, the price at which the investment house will buy units from investors on encashment.
+Also applies to the sale of shares.

 A loan issued by a company or government.
 During the life of the bond, the bondholder usually receives regular interest payments based on the coupon rate.
 During their life, bonds can fluctuate in price.
 On maturity, the loan is repaid at face value, so a capital gain or loss may result.

 A general term for unit trusts, OEICs, investment funds and investment trusts.

 A bond issued by a corporation to an investor as a means of raising money.
 A fixed interest 'coupon' is paid to the bond holder.

 Investments whose value depends on the changes in an underlying asset or security.
 The contract is based on a number of predictions about time or price in the future, but the stock is not physically held during the period of the contract.

 Shares where the income generated by a fund can be paid to investors rather than accumulated.
 This income is known as the Distribution.

 A payment made by companies to their ordinary shareholders, generally based on their level of profits.
 Dividend payments are not guaranteed.
 Where shares are held indirectly via investment funds, dividends are paid to investors via the Distribution.

 For unit trusts.
 Where units are sold at the Bid Price, and purchased at the Offer Price.

 Corporate shares that give ownership interests to holders, including rights to vote and receive share dividends.
 Different types of equity shares exist giving different rights and obligations.